Patiencewantae123/Ethicalhackingsystem-PWG/README.md

 Contributions are welcome!
 Please review the CONTRIBUTING.md file for guidelines on how to help.

 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the BSD -3-Clause License.

 📬 Contact
 For questions, collaborations, or feedback, please reach out to: